 Compare Motorcycle Insurance Quotes in Colorado

-We looked into motorcycle insurance in the Centennial State and found a number of great options for protecting your ride.
+We looked into motorcycle insurance in the Centennial State and found several great options for protecting your ride.
 Read on for our analysis of the best motorcycle insurers below, or enter your information above to see your local options right away.

 Best motorcycle insurance for most people: Progressive

 Based on our research, Progressive motorcycle insurance offers the best option for most riders in Colorado.
-Not only is Geico's policy affordable, but it also offers an array of rider-specific discounts and custom protections that allow you to tailor a policy that insures your ride the way you need it to.
+It has very competitive rates, plus an array of rider-specific discounts and protections that allow you to protect your ride.